Ukraine–United Kingdom relations: Russian invasion of Ukraine

-On March 2, 2025, British Prime Minister Keir Starmer hosted a summit in London where European leaders agreed to draft a Ukraine peace plan for the United States, aiming to secure security guarantees for Kyiv.
+On 2 March 2025, British Prime Minister Keir Starmer hosted a summit in London where European leaders agreed to draft a Ukraine peace plan for the United States, aiming to secure security guarantees for Kyiv.
 This followed Ukrainian President Volodymyr Zelenskiy's tense meeting with U.S. President Donald Trump, raising concerns over continued American support.
 The UK and European nations committed to increased defense spending and potential peacekeeping roles.
 Starmer positioned Britain as a mediator, emphasizing Europe's need for U.S. backing while ensuring Ukraine remains central to peace talks.

 On 14 October 2025, the British Ministry of Defence announced that more than 85,000 military drones had been delivered to Ukraine during the first six months of the year.
 This was made possible by accelerating production at British companies and investing £600 million in this sector.
 The drones are used for reconnaissance operations, precision strikes, and disrupting Russian activities behind the front lines.

+Starmer has actively urged NATO allies to "ramp up" the provision of long-range weapons.
+In 2025, Starmer's government significantly expanded the UK's commitment to Storm Shadow missiles through both replenishment of national stockpiles and new supplies for Ukraine.
+In late 2025, he hosted the "coalition of the willing" in London to push for increased deep-strike capabilities.

+As of December 2025, the UK Government had committed £21.8 billion of support for Ukraine, £13 billion in military support, up to £5.3 billion in non-military support, and £3.5 billion of UK Export Finance.
+In addition it has stated it will sustain £3 billion a year in military aid until 2031, and 229,900 Ukrainian refugees have been supported in the UK.
+The UK has also made a loan of £2.26 billion to Ukraine as its share of the G7 Extraordinary Revenue Acceleration $50 billion loan.
+Some UK MOD military equipment has been gifted to Ukraine, which may need to be replenished at additional cost; £2 billion to replenish ammunition stocks and improve the munitions infrastructure was announced in March 2023.